Foraging

-After several years the wildlife column in Outdoor Swimmer evolved into pages on the environment.
-Extra space for wildlife and wild landscapes looked at from perspectives of wildlife you might see, consumer choices that have impact on wildlife and spaces it inhabits, topical issues for watery wildlife, and a bit of armchair travel via films, podcasts, books and other means of experiencing distant places while still at home.
+Wildlife, and wild landscapes looked at through perspectives of wildlife you might see, consumer choices that have impact on wildlife and spaces it inhabits, topical issues, and a bit of armchair travel via films, podcasts, books and other means of experiencing distant places while still at home.

 New York Times Journeys Expert